 We will be participating in the Electronic Residency Application Service (ERAS) for the 2018 Match.
 Please contact your Student Affairs Office for processing procedures for ERAS applications.

 There are eight PGY-1 positions for the 2018 Match.
 Eight residents have been selected for each class since the 2004 match.
-This is not a pyramidal program and once a resident is accepted at the PGY-I level, it is expected that he/she will complete the program assuming satisfactory performance.
+This is not a pyramidal program and once a resident is accepted at the PGY-1 level, it is expected that he/she will complete the program assuming satisfactory performance.

 We require the Dean's letter and transcript from your medical school be submitted through ERAS.
 We also require the CORD Standardized Letter of Recommendation (SLOR) Form be uploaded in ERAS by three references.
 This CORD SLOR form replaces the LOR.
 A LOR may be attached to the form as a 2nd page but is NOT required (see Application Instructions).
 Recommendations from senior orthopaedists are particularly helpful, but they should only be used if you are well known by that individual.
 PLEASE NOTE: Your Chair, Research PhD, or non-surgeons are NOT required to use the CORD SLOR form and are welcome to submit their narrative LOR in ERAS.
 We will begin receiving applications on September 15, 2017.
 In order to assure a complete and timely review of your application, have all materials in by Tuesday, October 31, 2017.

 We attempt to select residents who are good doctors, who will be a pleasure to have in our program for five years, and who will reflect well on our program once they have completed it.
 Thus, in the applications and interviews, we are looking for evidence of clinical skills, personality and character, ability to work hard, and past achievements whether it be in medicine, research, athletics, the arts, or other fields.
 We are very proud of our program and want to continue to fill it with good people.
 If you are selected, you will be notified by email.